 Goldwater joins an expanded roster of the environmental movement in Brian Allen Drake’s Loving Nature, Fearing the State: Environmentalism and Antigovernment Politics before Reagan.
 Drake begins on Walden Pond and follows the suspicion of state power found in Thoreau’s “Civil Disobedience” to post-WWII society, where he discovers dual commitments to small government and a healthy environment not only in Goldwater, but also in Edward Abbey, environmental economists, anti-fluoridationists, and even famed soaper Dr. Bronner.
 Today, in the face of what can seem like hopelessly partisan environmental politics, Drake offers a welcome reminder that environmentalism has not always been, and need not always be, handcuffed by ideology.

-I sat down with Dr. Brian Drake to discuss his two recent book projects.
+I spoke with Dr. Brian Drake to discuss his two recent book projects.
 Listen to our conversation here, or download the mp3.
 Edited transcript below.

 Brian Hamilton: Was Barry Goldwater an environmentalist?
 Can we say that?